github/docs/content/organizations/managing-organization-settings/deleting-an-organization-account.md

 {% ifversion ghes %}
 {% note %}

-**Note:** If necessary, a site administrator for {% data variables.product.product_location %} may be able to partially restore a deleted organization.
+**Note:** If necessary, a site administrator for {% data variables.location.product_location %} may be able to partially restore a deleted organization.
 For more information, see "[Restoring a deleted organization](/admin/user-management/managing-organizations-in-your-enterprise/restoring-a-deleted-organization)."

 {% endnote %}
 {% endif %}